Boodjamulla National Park: History

 The park has a rich pastoral history and until December 1984 was part of Lawn Hill Station, which was once one of Queensland's largest cattle properties.
-The cattle station was formed from several leases originally granted in the 1870s, and for some time was run by the notoriously cruel Jack Watson.
+The cattle station was formed from several leases originally granted in the 1870s, and for some time was run by the notoriously cruel Jack Watson and Frank Hann, who regularly hunted down and shot Aboriginal people living in the area, cutting the ears of their corpses and nailing them to the walls of the homestead.
+The Aboriginal outlaw Joe Flick shot dead a Native Police officer and wounded Frank Hann during a shootout at Lawn Hill in 1889.

 Sebastião Ferreira Maia, who owned that station from 1976, returned 122 km2 on the lease to the state in 1984, on the condition it be managed for the public's benefit.
 In 1992, another 1,350 km² was given to the crown to extend the park's boundaries.

 The Riversleigh and Musselbrook sections were amalgamated into the park in 1992.

 The national park was gazetted on 8 August 1994 under the Nature Conservation Act 1992 by regulation, Nature Conservation (Declaration of Nature Refuges) Amendment (No.1) 1994; then amended by regulation, Nature Conservation (Protected Areas) Amendment (No.5) 1999.and again by Forestry (State Forests) and Nature Conservation (Protected Areas) Amendment (No.1) 2003.

 A native title claim was lodged by the Waanyi people in 1994, which was finally granted in 2010 that they received native title rights over the region.

 The park was formerly known as Lawn Hill National Park.
 On 7 June 2022 the new Boodjamulla National Park Management Plan was published, officially introducing joint management of the park between the Queensland Parks and Wildlife Service and the Waanyi people.

+Following extensive flooding in March 2023, the park has been closed to visitors, reopening in stages from July 2025.